-Steve Von Loor was born in Alabama but grew up in Ecuador with his mother.
+Steve A. Von Loor was born in Alabama but grew up in Ecuador with his mother.
 As a kid, Steve’s mother told him about the great Ronald Reagan and the values of the American Dream.
 At 19 years of age, Steve moved to America with 150 bucks in his pocket and a basic understanding of the English language.
-Two decades later, Steve owns a small business and has a wife and four children.
-Through his experiences as an immigrant, blue collar worker, family-man, and small business owner, Steve knows the American Dream inside and out.
-Now he wants to help you find the dream that he has been working towards his entire life.
+Two decades later, Steve owns a small business and has four children.
+Through his experiences as an immigrant, blue-collar worker, family-man, and small business owner, Steve knows the American Dream inside and out.
+Now he wants to help bring the American dream back.
+Prosperity through hard work, honesty, family values and love to America.

 1978 – In Birmingham, Alabama, Steve was the only child born in the United States of America to his mother Alicia Magdelena Loor Mera MD.
-When she was returning from Medical studies in Spain she decided to visit her brother who lived in Durham, North Carolina.
-After staying in North Carolina she flew to Birmingham, Alabama to visit her cousin a member of the Anesthesiology Department at the local hospital.
-Steve grew up in Ecuador until he turned 20, when he moved to Durham, North Carolina in 1998.
-Steve then was able to bring his mother to the US after following the proper immigration procedure.
+Steve grew up in Ecuador until he turned 20 when he moved to Durham, North Carolina in 1998.
+Steve then was able to bring his mother to America after following the proper immigration procedures.

-In 2011, he married Maria Elisa Padilla, an Ecuadorian citizen with whom he has a 4-year-old boy and a 2-year-old girl.
+Steve has a 15, a 13, a 5-year-old boys and a 3-year-old girl.
 Steve also has two older boys.
 Steve is an entrepreneur who owns a language solutions company, working as a liaison with the language barrier between businesses.
 The love of his country and his conservative values, encouraged by his dear mother, helped shape his political future.
 After the election of President Barack Obama in 2008, Steve began his involvement in the political sphere.
 In 2014, Steve started volunteering for North Carolina political candidates and joined the Republican National Committee – Hispanics Initiative as Chair of the Morrisville town.
 Then, in November, Steve joined the Republican National Hispanic Assembly Capital Area Chapter as its Treasurer.
 In January of 2015, he went on to become the Vice Chairman for the Republican National Hispanic Assembly of North Carolina.

 Steve also served as the National 2nd Vice Chairman for the Republican National Hispanic Assembly of the United States of America and a Council Member for the North Carolina Governor on the Hispanic/Latino Affairs.